Brewing in Britain

-Like other food and beverage producers, local breweries like these often depend on innovation to survive.
+Like other food and beverage producers, local breweries often depend on innovation to survive.
 In addition to the desire to innovate in terms of taste, texture and aroma of a typical beer, smaller and local breweries are forced to innovate in all of their processes in order to survive.

-Quite simply, effective means of mass production do not always scale down, while home brewery techniques very rarely scale up.
+Quite simply, effective methods of mass production do not always scale down, while home brewery techniques very rarely scale up.
 A new approach, a new design and new equipment are often needed, and for these to be reliable or successful it is essential to resolve technical uncertainties – will this new method work?
 Will it work quickly and efficiently?
 Will it introduce weird and undesirable tastes to the mix?